 The Signs of the Zodiac are the 12 sections of the ecliptic, the imaginary path of the Sun around the sky.
 The ecliptic is a circle, so there are 360 degrees in it.
 Each sign is a 30 degrees section, 30 x 12 = 360.
 There are no holes and no empty spaces in this system.

 In Horary Astrology, we are looking at the contacts with planets which the Moon is going to make before it leaves the sign it is in.
 Those aspects will tell us what is going to happen about the situation in question.
 But if the Moon is void-of-course, i.e. it isn't going to contact any planets before the end of the story, then the only possible answer is that nothing is going to happen.
-So if a person asked "will I get married", the answer will be perceived as negative, but if someone was worried and asked "will I get fired?" then the answer nothing will happen will be perceived as positive.
+So if a person asked "will I get married", the answer will be perceived as negative, but if someone was worried and asked "will I get fired?" then the answer nothing is going to happen happen would be perceived as positive.

 Similarly, in daily life void-of-course periods aren't necessarily bad.
-We just need to keep these words in mind: nothing is going to happen, and then see if this result desirable for us or not.
+We just need to keep these words in mind: nothing is going to happen, and then see if this is what we want or not.

 One day I had two job interviews, one a few hours after another but both during a void-of-course period.
-The interviews were both positive, and from my previous experience I would think that I am going to have two job offers by the end of the day.
-However, before the end of the day the Moon has entered another Sign of the Zodiac, another story had started, and not only I didn't received any job offers, I never got any feedback from the job agencies, which was quite unusual.
+Both interviews were positive, and from my previous experience I would think that I am going to have two job offers by the end of the day.
+However, before the end of the day the Moon had entered another sign of the zodiac, another story had started, and not only I hadn't received any job offers, I never got any feedback from the job agencies, which was quite unusual.